-Train collision in northeastern Spain injuries 70
+Train collision in Spain hurts 155, no serious injuries

-BARCELONA, Spain (AP) — Two trains collided near Barcelona early Wednesday and several dozen people were hurt, Spanish officials said.
+BARCELONA, Spain (AP) — Two trains collided near Barcelona early Wednesday, injuring 155 people but none seriously, Spanish officials said.

-Emergency services for Catalonia said that preliminary reports indicate 70 people were hurt.
-No details on the nature of the injuries were given by officials, but local media said that there were no serious injuries.
+Emergency services for Catalonia said that although three people were taken to medical centers none of the passengers was considered seriously hurt.
+No further details on the nature of the injuries were given by officials.

 Officials say that the collision occurred on a train line in Montcada i Reixac, a town just north of Barcelona.